+4 NT

 1. Name of Applicant:

 2. Date:

 3. Public Institution:

-4. Date of Birth: DD мм YYYY
+4. Date of Birth: DD MM YYYY

-5. Type of Applicant: Individual 0 Organization/Institution
+5. Type of Applicant: Individual Organization/Institution

 6. TIN Number

-7. If Represented, Nam Representative: e of
+7. If Represented, Name of Representative:

 7 (a).
-Capacity of Represe ntative:
+Capacity of Representative:

-8. Type of Identification: Voter's ID Nationa Driver's Licens ☐ Passport
+8. Type of Identification: National ID Card Passport Voter's ID Driver's License

-8 (a). ld.
+8 (a).
+Id.
 No.:

-9. sought (specify the type andly fill multiple application
+9. Description of the Information being sought (specify the type and class of information including cover dates.
+Kindly fill multiple applications for multiple requests):

+10. Manner of Access: Copy of Int

+Viewing / I

+Written Tr anscript

-10. Manner of Access: Inspection of Information Copy of Information Viewing / Listen Written Transcript Translated (specify language) 10 (a).
-Form of Access: ☐ Hard copy ☐ Electronic ☐ copy Braille 11.
+Translated ( (specify language)

+10 (a).
+Form of Access: Hard copy Electronic copy Braille 11.
 Contact Details: Email Address Postal Address Tel: 12.
-Applicant's signature /thumbprint: 13.
+Applicant's signature/th umbprint: 13.
 Signature of Witness (where applicable) "This request was read to the applicant in the language the applicant understands and the applicant appeared to have understood the content of the request."

-7. Appendix B: Contact Details of Ministry of Finance's Information Unit
+Appendix B: Contact Details of Ministry of Finance's Information Unit (RTI)

-Name of Information/ Designated Officer:
+Name of Information Officer: